COVID-19 Antibody Testing

-The latest research shows that seroconversion is within the first three weeks after the infection: with a mean time of 9-11 days after onset of symptoms for total antibody, 10-12 days for IgM, and 12-14 days for IgG.
+The latest research shows that seroconversion is within the first three weeks after the infection or vaccine: with a mean time of 9-11 days after onset of symptoms for total antibody, 10-12 days for IgM, and 12-14 days for IgG.

 Seroconversion means the change for an antibody test from positive to negative.
 This data may still change once more information about COVID-19 antibody seroconversion is obtained.

 Another important fact: it also remains uncertain whether these IgM or IgG antibodies confer immunity to the SARS-CoV-2 infection.

 What is the difference between an RT-PCR test and an antibody test?

 RT-PCR otherwise known as a diagnostic test, stands for reverse transcription-polymerase chain reaction test.
 It specifically looks for signs of the active virus in the form of the virus’s genetic material.

 Samples are taken through swabbing of the nares, oropharyngeal (throat) areas, or saliva collection (Watch the video below on how to do properly do it at home).

 It is especially useful for patients who have symptoms and need immediate confirmation whether it is a COVID-19 infection or not.